JoshuaLamke/exceed-team-hackathon/backend/README.md

-# Setup your backend
+# ⚙️ Setup the Backend

-> This readme contains specific language examples for getting your backend up and running.
-These are just general examples and if you want to try something else, make sure your backend server is running at http://localhost:3000
+This folder contains specific language examples for getting your backend up and running.

+> If you prefer to use a different backend language, all you need to do is create a web server that runs at port 3000

 - [Python](/backend/python-example/README.md)
 - [Node.JS](/backend/js-example/README.md)